rich-liu/COGS118BFinalProject-Wagyu-Steak/README.md

 The video explaining the project:
 Steps to run this project locally.
 1) git clone
-2) and run all the cells in order
+2) run all the cells in order